 Toyota RAV4 vs Nissan X-Trail round 3 goes to Nissan again for its off-road control quality.

 The Ultimate Winner: Toyota RAV4 vs Nissan X-Trail

 No doubt, Nissan X-Trail is a better choice than a Toyota RAV4 if one is looking for a sturdy car, with a powerful performance in the end.
 Still, choosing a car is one’s own personal choice.
-If one check Toyota RAV4 vs Nissan X-Trail, On the urban road, Toyota RAV4 performs better while off-road, it cannot even chase Nissan X-Trail.
+If one checks Toyota RAV4 vs Nissan X-Trail, on the urban road, Toyota RAV4 performs better while off-road, it cannot even chase Nissan X-Trail.
 Whichever car you choose, look for safety, smooth drive and your requirement first and then only decide.